-- System date and time - Keyboard language (default US English) and ORESTATE OF Shut Down - Login: The login icon indicates the authentication type being used: Local, LDAP, or CC-SG.
-CC-SG includes a local authentication checkbox when that option is enabled.
+- System date and time - Keyboard language (default US English) and ORESTATE OF Shut Down - Login: The login icon indicates the authentication type being used: Local, LDAP, or CC-SG. - A local authentication checkbox is available whenever the username "admin" is entered, and when "Allow access for local users" is enabled in either LDAP or CC-SG integration mode.

 CC-SG Password Password

 You have been logged out successfully.
 You have been logged out successfully.

+Log

 Authenticate locally Login